 Autofocus is lightning fast and accurate, and ergonomically this lens feels great attached to even the biggest Canon dSLRs.

 It’s not a compact or lightweight lens by any means, but its ergonomics and build quality just feel right.

-The 135mm focal length isn’t particularly versatile, and for this reason I did hesitate including the Canon EF 135mm f/2L USM on this list.
-Unless you have a subject in the distance, or have the room to move back, 135mm is too tight for most situations.
+The 135mm focal length isn’t particularly versatile, and for this reason, I did hesitate to include the Canon EF 135mm f/2L USM on this list.
+Unless you have a subject in the distance or have room to move back, 135mm is too tight for most situations.